numbas/numbas-extension-linearalgebra/README.md

 Returns a string describing why the matrix is not in reduced row echelon form, or "The matrix is in reduced row echelon form." if it is.

+### `rank(matrix)`

+Computes the rank of the matrix, by returning the number of rows of the reduced row echelon form of the matrix, with all zero rows removed.

+### `is_linearly_independent(matrix)`

+Returns `true` if the rows of the matrix are linearly independent.

+### `adjoin(matrix,vector)`

+Add the given column vector to the right of the given matrix.

+### `subset_with_dimension(vectors,n,d)`

+Return a subset of `n` of the given vectors, with dimension `d`.

+This is not always possible - if the vectors have length `k`, you can't have `d>k`.
+This is not If the input list has dimension less than `d`, it can't be done.
+This is not Likewise with extra dependent vectors - if there aren't enough, it'll fail.

+The vectors are processed in order, so if you want a random subset you should shuffle the list first.

+### `as_sum_of_basis(basis,v)`

+Express the vector `v` as the sum of the given list of basis vectors.
+Returns a list of coefficients corresponding to the basis vectors.

 ## JavaScript functions

 All JavaScript functions are members of the `Numbas.extensions.linearalgebra` object.